plesman007/WebsiteProject_IBSU_Y2/README.md

 1. Deploy the website files to a web hosting platform.
 2. Access the website using the provided URL.

+**Update**
+*Made changes to the website cart option just front end *JavaScript for the behvaiour of the Checkout

 **Additional Information:**